 Content note: mentions of abortion, abuse, cheating.

 In a similar vein, it’s possible for a person’s core values to not go much beyond ‘do what benefits me the most in any individual situation.’
 As I said – not always ethical.
-I once ceased communication with an otherwise attractive and seemingly compatible person on an online dating site when they revealed that they vote for a political party whose policies I find reprehensible, because ‘they’ve always benefited me personally.’
-I know people who’ve cheated because they didn’t see anything wrong with doing whatever it took to get what they wanted, when they wanted it.
+I once ceased communication with an otherwise attractive and seemingly compatible person on an online dating site when they revealed that they vote for a political party whose policies I find reprehensible, because “they’ve always benefited me personally.”
+I know people who’ve cheated on their partners because they didn’t see anything wrong with doing whatever it took to get what they wanted, when they wanted it.

 I’m not talking about rules as such here.
 You probably have rules and agreements in your relationship.
 My primary partner, Mr CK, and I have a document of several pages which explicitly spells out our relationship agreements.
 Core values in a relationship are less about “thou shalt” or “thou shalt not,” and more about a small number of guiding principles against which any action or decision is weighed.
-I don’t personally advocate for relationships with no rules at all (though this is, I’m told, the Fashion Du Jour in the polyamorous world) but it’s theoretically possible to have a functional relationship without rules.
-I do not believe, however, that it is possible to have a healthy relationship without core values.
+I do not believe that it is possible to have a healthy relationship without core values.

 Ours are, simply, as follows:

-- We do not lie to each other.
+- NO LIES.
+We do not lie to each other.
 This includes little white lies and lies by omission as well as big, bare-faced lies.

-- Any agreement we make in our relationship applies absolutely equally to both of us.
+- NO DOUBLE STANDARDS.
+Any agreement we make in our relationship applies absolutely equally to both of us.

-They sound simple, but they cover so much.
-To me, they sum up the mutual respect, consideration and equality that underpins our love.
+They sound simple, but they cover an awful lot of ground.
+Everything else is negotiable – but these two principles underpin it all.
+To me, they sum up the mutual respect, consideration and equality that is necessary for love to thrive.
 Any time there’s a big decision to be made or a negotiation to be had, it will be held against these values.
-If it contradicts either of them, that’s a deal breaker – the thing won’t happen, the agreement won’t be made.
+If it contradicts either principle, that’s a deal breaker – the thing won’t happen, the agreement won’t be made.
 We recently rejected an agreement that, on paper, made perfect sense because it would have violated Core Value #2.